-Before pursuing a coaching career Ehiogu followed his other passion, helping to set up record label Dirty Hit, which boasts artists such as The 1975, Ben Khan, Superfood, Benjamin Francis Leftwich and Fossil Collective.
+Before pursuing a coaching career Ehiogu threw himself into his other passion, music, setting up record label Dirty Hit, which boasts artists such as The 1975, Ben Khan, Superfood, Benjamin Francis Leftwich and Fossil Collective.

 In 2010, he told skysports.com: “I miss parts of football, I miss the banter, but I was lucky enough to have 20 years of playing and that was enough of training, playing and the discipline.
 It had taken its toll, and my mind and my body were ready for a break.

 “My love of football is massive, but my love of music is amazing.
 You have people eating out of your hands when you’re singing, you have people singing the lines of your song.”

 But football remained his first love and after a career that had been punctuated by serious injuries Ehiogu felt that a coaching role would allow him to once again immerse himself in the game while helping youngsters on their way to the long and fruitful career that he was so cruelly denied.